 This final resting place is a testimony to Dr Story’s life-long bond with the Cottons, and the passion he felt for his adopted country.

 The Dr. GF Story collection has been made possible courtesy of the Plomley Foundation.
-The grant funds awarded to the University of Tasmania Special & Rare Collections has enabled more than 100 letters, notebooks and photographs to be digitised and made publicly accessible on the Library Open Repository.
+The grant funds awarded to the University of Tasmania Special & Rare Collections has enabled more than 100 letters, notebooks and photographs to be digitised and made publicly accessible on the Open Access Repository.